The Best Restaurants In Ballard guide image

 The Best Restaurants In Ballard

-There’s a lot going on in Ballard—we’ll help you navigate.
-Here are the best Ballard restaurants.
+There’s a lot going on in Ballard—we’ll help you navigate the neighborhood.

 Much like rainbow coffee drinks or a teenager full of secrets, there’s a lot going on in Ballard.
-Some of this neighborhood is purely residential, some is an industrial wasteland of crates and shipping equipment, and some belongs to the locks that let boats through as tourists watch in pure awe, because they came all the way from Cincinnati and that’s all these locks do?
+Some of this neighborhood is purely residential, some is an industrial wasteland, and some belongs to the locks that let boats through as tourists watch in pure awe, because they came all the way from Cincinnati and that’s all these locks do?

 The center of Ballard is where all of the action happens (with a few other spots sprinkled throughout the neighborhood), and it’s a great place for restaurants—but only if you know where to go.
-So we’ve put together a guide to our favorite places to eat here.
+These are our favorites.

 THE SPOTS